dipaish/OS22/docs/dockerimages.md

 ### 2.1 Create your first image

->**Note:** The code for this section is in this repository in the [flask-app](https://github.com/docker/labs/tree/master/beginner/flask-app) directory.

 Now that you have a better understanding of images, it's time to create your own.
-Our goal here is to create an image that sandboxes a small [Flask](http://flask.pocoo.org) application.

 **The goal of this exercise is to create a Docker image which will run a Flask app.**